RevenueHunt/docs/docs/reference/quiz-builder.md

 **Button** - Opens a color menu that allows you to change the color of quiz buttons (next, star quiz, add to cart, etc.).
 You can add a custom color by pasting the #number of the color (for example, #ecb3b3)

-**Background** - Opens a color menu that allows you to change the color of quiz background.
-You can add a custom color by pasting the #number of the color (for example, #ecb3b3)
+**Background** - Opens a color menu that allows you to change the color of the quiz background.
+You can add a custom color by pasting the #number of the color (for example, #ecb3b3).

-**Background image** - Click "Add" to uplaod a background image.
+**Background image** - Click "Add" to upload a background image.
 Image should be max 1000px x 1000px and 2MB.
 An extra menu appears once activated.

 - **Background Opacity** - A slider that allows you to adjust the opacity of the uploaded background image.

-**Custom CSS** - Opens a CSS consle, where you can add any custom styling rules.
+**Custom CSS** - Opens a CSS console, where you can add any custom styling rules.
 Any element of the quiz or the resutls page can be customized via CSS.
 To find a selector for the element, inspect it in your browser by right-clicking.

 **MY THEMES**

-In the MY THEMES section you'll find all the Deisgn Themes that you create.
+In the MY THEMES section you'll find all the Design Themes that you create.
 Click on a theme to apply it to the quiz.
 You can customize it in the EDIT THEME tab.

 ![quiz builder quiz design my themes](/images/manual_quizbuilder_quizdesign_mythemes.png)